loriswit/mjsuite/README.md

 **Options**

-- `--debug`: sets the log level to "debug", making the application more verbose.
+- `-v`, `--verbose`: prints additional details for debugging purpose.
+- `-h`, `--help`: prints help for a specific command.

 **Example**

 ```
-❯ bin/mjsuite jerryscript array-sort
+❯ bin/mjsuite benchmark jerryscript array-sort
 Running workload 'array-sort' with engine JerryScript
 Workload finished in 853 ms
 ```

-**Note**: if you select a JavaScript engine for the first time, μJSuite will first download its source code and build a Docker image.
+**Note**: if you run a JavaScript engine for the first time, μJSuite will first download its source code and build a Docker image.
 This will take some time to complete, depending on the engine.

 ## Contributing